k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-Flocker represents a Flocker volume attached to a kubelet's host machine.
+flocker represents a Flocker volume attached to a kubelet's host machine.
 This depends on the Flocker control service being running

 <table>
     <thead>